 In the Greens – Parks in Budapest

 The idyllic Margaret Island in the Danube’s embrace is ideal for leisurely walks.

-I bet your kids would love to pedal along the paths on a small vehicle called bringohinto, pet the animals in the small zoo or listen to the music of a lovely fountain (completely renovated in 2013.).TIP: see also our detailed guide to the most popular Budapest attractions.
+I bet your kids would love to pedal along the paths on a small vehicle called bringóhinto, pet the animals in the small zoo or listen to the music of a lovely fountain (completely renovated in 2013.).TIP: see also our detailed guide to the most popular Budapest attractions.

-In summer you can refresh in the open-air pools of the Palatinus Beach that has a wave bath, slides, neck massage.
+In summer you can refresh in the open-air pools of the Palatinus Beach (see photos above) that has a wave bath, slides, neck massage.

 Budapest has some more lovely parks: the Károlyi Park, and the parks at Erzsébet tér, and Szabadság tér are located in the city centre.

 Olimpia Park Playground